jr-MS/MVAD-in-Synapse/README.md

 # MVAD-in-Synapse

-This repo contains the material that we used in SPARK Conference (2022) and MVP Submit session(2022).
-These sessions mentioned how you use Multivariate Anomaly Detector in Synapse.
+This repo contains a sample notebook and a sample data of Multivaraite Anomaly Detector in SynapseML.
+You could try out this feature in Azure Synapse Analytics or Azure Databricks, which support Spark environment.

-Feel free to download the notebook sample and the dataset sample to try out this cool feature!
+Contact me for more questions: jingruhan@microsoft.com